 An easily available in the market but then also a strict no for the expecting mother.
 Hing can lead to miscarriage also may lead to blood loss.
 Though, it is the spice used regularly in Indian kitchens.

-It has the component glycyrrhizin which destroys the placenta and allows stress hormones to enter in baby’s system.
+It has the component glycyrrhizin which destroys the placenta and allows stress hormones to enter the baby’s system.

 This spice is known for thinning of blood hence it can’t be taken by an expecting mother.